 Best for: Landlords who want $0/month cost

 Strong free tier with rental listings, screening, and online payments.
-Fees shift to tenants on the free plan, which some find off-putting.
+Fees shift to tenants on the free plan.
+See our guide to free software risks.

 Read full review →